-Pettit (2001) has argued that the paradox occurs not only in the context of aggregation of judgments according to legal doctrine, but that it poses a much more general "discursive dilemma", which any group may face when it seeks to form collective judgments on the basis of reasons.
-Versions of the problem may arise, for example, when a committee has to make a decision that involves the resolution of several premises; or when a political party or interest group seeks to come up with an entire policy package, where such a package consists of several interconnected propositions.
+Pettit (2001) has argued that the doctrinal paradox occurs not only in the context of aggregation of judgments according to legal doctrine, but that it poses a more general "discursive dilemma", which any group may face when it seeks to form collective judgments on the basis of reasons.
+Further, List and Pettit (2002a, 2002b) have shown that the paradox illustrates a general impossibility theorem.
+According to the theorem, there exists no procedure for aggregating individual sets of judgments over multiple interconnected propositions into collective ones, where the procedure satisfies a set of minimal conditions.
+The paradox is related to the impossibility theorem in a way that is analogous to the way in which Condorcet's paradox of cyclical preferences is related to Arrow's impossibility theorem.

+Versions of the present aggregation problem may arise, for example, when a committee has to make a decision that involves the resolution of several premises; or when a political party or interest group seeks to come up with an entire policy package, where such a package consists of several interconnected propositions.
 Although the label "doctrinal paradox" will be used here, the more general nature of the problem should be kept in mind.